 - What are the factors that determine when a country should commit to malaria elimination?

 - What is the rate of malaria importation and how does it affect the decision about elimination?

 - What are optimal and practical ways to stage malaria eradication?

 - What are the economic incentives to eliminate malaria and how do those incentives depend on other countries in the region?

-MAPe have been active in international discussions about the research and policy agenda for malaria eradication, with a rapidly growing list of publications and participation in a broad range of other activities, including:
+MAPe has been active in international discussions about the research and policy agenda for malaria eradication, with a rapidly growing list of publications and participation in a broad range of other activities, including:

-- MAPe have participated in the Malaria Elimination Group (MEG), and they have contributed to Shrinking the Malaria Map: A Prospectus on Malaria Elimination.
+- MAPe has participated in the Malaria Elimination Group (MEG), and they have contributed to Shrinking the Malaria Map: A Prospectus on Malaria Elimination.